kenlog/coronavirusinfections.org/README.md

 ## coronavirusinfections.org
 # Coronavirus infections (COVID-19) Cases

-This public repository archives data over time from HUMANITARIAN DATA EXCHANGE
+This public repository archives data over time from HUMANITARIAN DATA EXCHANGE (Data Sources: JHU CSSE)

 It is hoped that this data will be useful to those who produce visualizations or analyzes.
 You can export the data in the following formats 'json', 'xml', 'csv', 'txt', 'sql', 'excel', 'pdf'.